 Overview

-New JavaScript API v2 is designed to simplify work by abandoning the use of generators in favor of async/await.
-Also, some limitations of the previous version were eliminated in this API, support for TypeScript was added, and performance was improved.
-We recommend using this JavaScript API for creating all new scrapers
+The new JavaScript API v2 is designed to simplify development by moving away from generators in favor of async/await.
+This API also addresses several limitations of the previous version, adds TypeScript support, and improves performance.
+We recommend using this JavaScript API for creating all new parsers.

-To use JavaScript API v2, it is sufficient to inherit your parser class from the base BaseParser.
-Let's look at the structure of a parser class as an example:
+To use JavaScript API v2, simply inherit your parser class from the base BaseParser.
+Let's examine the structure of a parser class with an example:

 - TypeScript